When the ABS light came on, it presented a moment of discovery. It means there is a problem with the anti-lock braking system.

 Is it safe to drive a car with an ABS light on?

-Driving with ABS light on during winter is dangerous, as your vehicle can’t handle heavy braking in emergency situations.
+Driving with the ABS light on during winter is dangerous, as your vehicle can’t handle heavy braking in emergency situations.
 The safety feature protects you from accidents and shortens your braking distance, giving you control over the steering.

 How much does it cost to fix the ABS system?